nagaeki/blog/content/posts/idrac-8-settings-and-tricks.md

 ~~However, in my own testing, even with a fan speed of just 5%, my two E5-2680 V4s never exceeded 70 degress with max load.~~ **But do not take my word for it.
 Do your own testing for your hardware's safety.**

 Turns out I have made a mistake, and the previous test method did not put enough stress on the CPUs.
-Read about how to properly stress test and check temperatures [here]().

-### Fan speed curve, but faster response
+### Faster responses

+In the end I have decided to write a little script myself to regulate the fan speeds based on temperature thresholds.
+Find more about it in the post [Fancontrol Script for Dell iDRAC](/posts/fancontrol-script-for-dell-idrac).

 # Storage